Pienvkk/Tech/README.md

 # Formula 1 Quiz Battle website
 Created by: Berend Janssen
-            Jaydey Faassen
+            Jaydey Faasen
             Pien van Kalkeren
             Reuben auf dem Brinken

 ## About:
-A website for F1 fans.
+A F1 website were people can take quizzes and battle against eachother.
+The Website contains an community page where people can put up posts.

 ## How to adopt:

 ## Suggestions / collaboration: